A Trilogy of The Story of God and Man

 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh,(Rom 8:3)

-It was because we exist as flesh and blood that Jesus had to partake of the same.
+It was because we exist as flesh and blood that Jesus had to partake of the same (Heb.
+2:14).
 This was so that He could be the eternal atonement for man.
 Some religions have hideous animal-like creatures as their gods, but reason dictates that these could never atone for man, not being in the likeness of man.
-But we were made in the image of our God and therefore by that image He had to atone for us.
+But God made us in His image, and therefore by that image He had to atone for us.
 Therefore, since the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil (Heb 2:14).

 Jesus wasn’t just the atonement for our reconciliation; He was the eternal SOURCE of our salvation.
 The flesh of man can not be the source of our salvation, for the source of salvation is God.
 (Heb 5:9)

-It was through His own blood, He entered the holy place once for all, having obtained eternal redemption for us (Heb 9:12).
-The blood of human origin coupled with the origin of God (as in “fully man and fully God”) can never suffice to cover our eternal judgement.
+Christ entered the holy place once for all through His eternal blood, having obtained eternal redemption for us (Heb 9:12).
+The blood of human origin coupled with the eternal origin of God (as in “fully man and fully God”) can never suffice to cover our eternal judgement.
 The flesh and blood of our Lord Jesus is eternal in essence.
-It has to be, for through it He inaugurated our access to the Father forever ( Heb 10:20), which human sacrifice in any part could never do.
+It has to be, for through it He inaugurated our access to the Father forever ( Heb 10:20) which, human sacrifice in any part could never do.

 So what substance was the bodily form of Christ?

 The essence / substance of the bodily form of Christ was eternal.
 It was the same form as seen by Abraham.
 And the form that man saw in Jesus will continue to be forever.
-For it was this bodily form with which He lived, died, rose and entered into heaven.
+For it was this bodily form with which He lived, died, rose and entered into heaven from whence He came.
 It was the bodily form of God coming as a Son to live among us (Lev 26:12) for the purpose of being the suitable eternal atonement.
-Scripture teaches that the person of the bodily form was absolutely infinite.
+Scripture teaches that the person of the bodily form was absolutely infinite (John 1:1 & 14) .
 Therefore, there was nothing finite / human about it.

 A note of caution

-But if Jesus is what I purport above, which is according to scripture and reason, then those who believe and confess that Jesus is “fully man” even though also “fully God”, have diminished the ability of God, and maligned scripture.
-Would this not be tantamount to blasphemy?
+But if Jesus is what I clearly define above, which is according to scripture and reason, then those who believe and confess that Jesus is “fully man” even though also “fully God”, have diminished the ability of God, and maligned scripture, and blasphemed the Christ.
+God said we are not to make any likeness of that which is in heaven (Exod 20:4; Deut 4:15-16) – because “you did not see any form”, yet the church in general has made God in the flesh to be man.

 I look forward to any questions you may have on the above.
 Send me an email to: firstname.lastname@example.org